-A: Upon receipt of your complaint, the information is entered into the Department’s database, assigned a number and assigned to a Consumer Affair’s examiner.
-The examiner sends the complaint and any supporting documentation along with a cover letter to the appropriate contact person at the regulated entity and asks them to respond within 10 business days from the date the complaint is mailed.
-The examiner will send you a confirmation letter with his/her name and the complaint number for your reference.
-If the examiner needs additional information, he/she will contact you and make a request.
-If you provide accurate initial information, it will make the process more efficient.
+A: Upon receipt of your complaint, the information is entered into AZDFI’s database, assigned a case number, and then assigned to a Consumer Affair’s examiner.
+The examiner sends the complaint and any supporting documentation along with a cover letter to the appropriate contact person at the regulated entity.
+AZDFI asks them to respond to the complaint within 10 business days from the date the complaint is received.
+The examiner will send you a confirmation letter including their name, contact information and the complaint case number for your reference.
+If the examiner needs additional information, the examiner will contact you and make a request.
+If you provide accurate initial information, it will assist with making the process more efficient.

-Once the response has been received, the examiner reviews the submitted information and makes a determination about the merits of the complaint.
-The review process may involve further communication with you or the regulated entity.
+Once the response has been received, the examiner reviews the submitted information and makes a determination concerning the merits of the complaint.
+This review process may involve further communication with you or the regulated entity.
 The Department will try to mediate a fair and equitable resolution.
-You will receive a letter documenting the conclusions and actions regarding the complaint.
+You will receive a letter documenting the conclusions, and actions regarding the complaint.

 The complete complaint process can take 30-40 business days.
 In certain situations, the examiner may need to extend the processing time beyond the typical time frame.
 If this is necessary, the examiner will notify you.

 Q: Do I have to comply with the resolution to the complaint?